 For security reasons, it is strictly forbidden to carry the following items on board in your hand luggage: toy weapons, slingshots, cutlery, knives with blades of any length, plastic knives, razor blades, work tools, darts, scissors, syringes, sewing needles, sticks for sports use, billiard cues etc. Furthermore, it is on discretion of the staff security to forbid anything which might be considered a dangerous object or that could represent a danger to flight safety.

-The check-in procedure usually opens 2 hours before the flight’s departure, but, in some special case, this limit can be anticipated.
+The check-in procedure usually opens 2 hours before the flight’s departure, but, in some special, this limit can be anticipated.

 It is recommended to arrive at the Check-in desk: